 Sometimes huge refactorings or refactoring of core concepts of your application are necessary for being able to meet new requirements or to keep your application maintainable on the long run.
 Here are some thoughts about how to approach such challenges.

 Try to break your refactoring down in different parts.
 Try to make tests green for each part of your refactoring as soon as possible and only move to the next big part if your tests are fixed.
 It's not a good idea to work for weeks or months and wait for ALL puzzle pieces to come together to be able to use the GUI or run tests again.
 Don't be afraid to temporarily add workarounds in your code to achieve this goal.
 Of course you should get rid of any workaround code before finishing your refactoring!
-Instead of using workarounds you can try to apply the mikado method.
+Instead of using workarounds you can try to apply the.